egoist/esmon/README.md

 esmon build your-scripts.ts
 ```

-This command will emit bundled script to `./dist` folder which filename matching the original filename. i.e. here you will get `./dist/your-script.js`.
+This command will emit bundled script to `./dist` folder with a filename matching the original filename. i.e. here you will get `./dist/your-script.js`.

 ## Externals